CRUD with Cloud Firestore and Node.js by Google Cloud Function

 Cloud Functions to Firestore

-• have GCP account
+• A GCP (Google Cloud Platform) account

-• setup GCP project
+• A GCP project set up

-Setup npm repo
+Setup npm Repository

 npm init -y